Paravortices: loop braid representations with both generators involutive: Introduction

 We also note that we can make contact with the \ppmm{growing} community of researchers in set-theoretical solutions to the Yang-Baxter equation, where a main focus is on involutive solutions (see, e.g., \cite{gatevaivanova2009multipermutation}).
 A natural subproblem of the classification of local $\MD_n$ representations would be to ask for pairs of set-theoretical solutions $(R,S)$ that yield such a representation.
 Contact between this area and the classification programme for braid representations is already discussed in \cite{MRT25}.

-Our main result, Theorem~\ref{thm: big theorem}, is a classification, up to natural equivalences, of all strict monoidal functors $F:\MD\rightarrow\Mat$ with $F(1)=2$, i.e., all local representations with $R,S$ being $4\times 4$.
+Our main result, Theorem~\ref{thm: big theorem}, is a classification, up to natural equivalences, of all strict monoidal functors $F:\MD\rightarrow\Mat$ in rank 2, i.e. with $F(1)=2$.
+That is, we classify all local representations with $R,S$ being $4\times 4$.
 In \S\ref{ss:analyse} we develop and deploy some machinery to enable us to analyse several of these functors as representations (i.e. as collections of ordinary representations taken together), providing, in some cases, all-$n$ descriptions of their irreducible content and their decompositions into indecomposable subrepresentations.
 In other notable cases we simply analyse representations in low rank by more direct methods. \ignore{{ \ecr{[kill from here ....]}